 Pros

-- There is some research to back up this testing method, albeit the sample sizes are small. Â They report the test to be over 90% specific, sensitive, and reproducible.
+- There is some research to back up this testing method, but the sample sizes are small and the research has not been updated in at least 10 years.

-- Identifies any non-IgE reaction. Â So it is thought to determine the antibody pathways and cell mediated pathways.
+- Identifies any non-IgE reaction.
+So it is thought to determine the antibody pathways and cell-mediated pathways.

 Cons